Your Top Ten Adoption Questions Answered

 2. Is the adoption final?

 Yes.
 In most countries the legal process occurs in country and the adoption becomes final in country.
-Once final, the adoption is permanent and irrevocable.
+If the country is a signatory to the Hague Convention, the adoption is permanent and irrevocable.
+If the country is not a signatory to the Hague Convention, re-adoption will ensure that the adoption is permanent and irrevocable under U.S. law.
 Before the child can be placed, they must first be legally relinquished by their birth parents or go through the abandonment process.
 To go through the abandonment process, the central authority needs to show that they have tried to contact all biological family members before the child can be placed for domestic or international adoption.
 If the family is responsive to contact, they must then decide that they are unable to care for the child or the government may reach this conclusion as well.

 3. Do we have to go through re-adoption?

-In most countries, the child will enter the United States as a US citizen and re-adoption is not necessary.
-However, AGCI strongly recommends that families pursue re-adoption for a number of benefits.
+In most countries, if the child enters the U.S. on an IR-3 Visa, the child will enter the United States as a US citizen and re-adoption is not necessary for U.S. citizenship.
+However, if the child enters the U.S. on an IR-4 Visa, re-adoption is required to file for U.S. citizenship.
+Even if re-adoption is not necessary to obtain U.S. citizenship, AGCI strongly recommends that families pursue re-adoption for a number of other benefits.
 Re-adoption provides the adopted child with a birth certificate issued from their adoptive family’s home state, which can be very useful.
+Re-adoption protects the legal parent-child relationship under U.S. law regardless of changes to the adoption laws in the child’s birth country.
+Re-adoption also secures inheritance rights for an adopted child under states’ intestate laws.
 If the family plans on changing the adoptive child’s birth name, this can also be done during the re-adoption process.
 Once the adoptive child comes home, AGCI will provide information to the adoptive family on how to pursue re-adoption.

 4. What is the requirement for post-adoption reports?